 Late Victorian / Early Federation

-No. 21 (previously was no. 43) Glyde street is a single-storey residence constructed of rendered limestone and rendered brick with a hipped corrugated iron roof.
-It is a fine example of a Federation Bungalow style house.
-The front elevation is symmetrically planned with a central door with a hopper light flanked by double hung sash windows.
-The facade features a full-width bullnose roofed verandah supported on stop chamfered timber posts with post brackets.
-A simple vertical timber balustrade spans the timber posts.
-The openings are surrounded with rendered quoins.
+No. 70 (previously was no. 102) East street is a single storey house constructed in limestone and rendered masonry with a hipped and gabled corrugated iron roof.
+It is a fine expression of the Federation Bungalow style.
+The front elevation is asymmetrically planned with a tall gabled thrust bay to the south.
+The facade features a wrap around verandah supported on timber posts.

 Research on the history of this property is currently under way by the Museum of Perth in partnership with the Town of East Fremantle.
 If you have any stories or information about this property, please contribute it in the comments below.

 1941 - 1949: Powell, J. I.